Kitchen cabinets and Maytag® dishwasher with open Third Level Rack

 Turn off electricity and water

-Before you start the steps for how to remove a dishwasher, turn off the electrical power to the dishwasher at the fuse box or circuit breaker, then turn off the water supply.
+Before you start the steps for replacing a dishwasher, turn off the electrical power at the fuse box or circuit breaker, then turn off the water supply.
 Once you’ve turned off the water and electricity, unplug the dishwasher and disconnect the drain hose and water supply lines.
 Use a towel, bucket or shallow pan to catch any water when you disconnect the drain hose.

 How to uninstall a dishwasher

 Remove the screws that anchor the dishwasher to the underside of the countertop or left and right cabinets.
 Use a screwdriver to remove the toe panel below the dishwasher door, then unscrew the leveling legs from each corner of the base.
-Place a bath towel or piece of cardboard in front of the dishwasher and pull the old dishwasher onto it from the cabinet opening.
+Place a bath towel or piece of cardboard in front of the dishwasher and have a friend help you carefully pull the old dishwasher onto it from the cabinet opening.
 Slide the old dishwasher out of the way.

 Remove packaging